 Except in a few instances, the biographical entries on the Legends & Legacies, Anchorage, 1910-1940, website were written by archivists, historians, librarians, and museum curators under contract with CIHS, or by CIHS Board members and volunteers.
 Many of the subjects of these entries were originally listed and described in John P. Bagoy’s Legends & Legacies, Anchorage, 1910-1935 (Anchorage: Publications Consultants, 2001).
 In 2012-2013, Mina Jacobs, former Assistant Archivist at the Anchorage Museum, performed initial work by posting 110 of the 175 entries on the Legends & Legacies, Anchorage, 1910-1935, website.

 As part of the Municipality of Anchorage’s Anchorage Centennial Celebration (2014-2015), CIHS obtained generous grant support from the Atwood Foundation, Rasmuson Foundation, and major support from the Anchorage Museum at Rasmuson Center to expand this project.
 In addition, CIHS used privately donated funds from its Bagoy Memorial Cemetery Fund in support of this project.
 The contractors were Bruce Parham, former Archivist and Director, National Archives at Anchorage, and Walter Van Horn, former Collections Registrar at the Anchorage Museum.
 Under the direction of Bruce Parham, research was undertaken on all 175 biographical entries and accompanying photographs for historical and factual accuracy, with editing, and expansion of many entries.
 Full source endnotes were added.
 The project's staff owe many thanks to the following professionals for their assistance: Douglas McAllister, Alaska Bibliographer, and staff of the Alaska Collection, Z.J.
 Loussac Library, Anchorage Public Library; Sara Piasecki, Zane Treesh, and Teressa Williams of the Atwood Resource Center, Anchorage Museum at Rasmuson Center; and Arlene Schmuland, Veronica Denison, and Gwen Siega of the Archives and Special Collections, Consortium Library, University of Alaska Anchorage.
+Other institutions who contributed staff and time were the Wells Fargo Heritage Library & Museum, Anchorage; Alaska & Polar Regions Collections & Archives, Elmer E. Rasmuson Library, University of Alaska Fairbanks; Alaska State Archives, Juneau; and the National Archives at Seattle, Seattle, WA.
 Whenever possible, the contractors endeavored to maintain the spirit of John P. Bagoy, whom we regard as the guiding light of this project.